BFastovetskiy/itop/README.md

 # iTop
 ## Added the new objects in CMDB

+### Many thanks

+Many thanks to the Russian community iTop.
+Although they did not answer my questions...
+They encouraged me to develop my own customization of the product.
+On the site http://itop-itsm.ru a large number of good and quality advice.

 ### Objects:

 1. WebProxy - an object can include multiple WebApplications.